Ann Marie Bourke, MA Student 2014 – 2016

 Another great strength of the Cert. at IICP is the commitment to working within an ethical framework so that challenging issues can be addressed and explored in an atmosphere of trust, acceptance and confidentiality.
 The qualities and attitudes needed in the counsellor such as empathy, patience and genuineness were modelled by the tutors and we all learned a great deal from seeing how they handled situations and responded to us.
 In this climate of safety and respectful relating, we are able as a group to share generously with each other and to do really meaningful work.
 The notes were very useful and pitched just right.
 My enduring memory of the course is of going on a very profound journey with some great people and, looking back, I see that it was a turning point in my life.

-Graduate of the two year and one semester, Diploma in Integrative Counselling and Psychotherapy Programme at IICP, 2011
+Graduate of Diploma in Integrative Counselling and Psychotherapy Programme at IICP, 2011

 My time at IICP marked a significant change in my life.
 I embarked upon a journey not knowing in which direction I wanted to go.
 My days were filled with lectures, notes and preparing for and handing in assignments.
 Through the early days the support and encouragement from faculty and peers alike was invaluable.
 It allowed me the space and time to give of my best work.